 Agile is a methodology that aims to help project managers achieve more work via shorter, more frequent development cycles.
-It's frequently used for software development, but is now more common across a broad range of business work as well.
+It's frequently used for software development but is now more common across a broad range of business functions as well.
 Its goals are to make continuous releases and incorporate customer feedback into each release.

-Some Agile project management software tools (like JIRA Software) are framework and methodology-agnostic.
+Some Agile project management software tools (such as JIRA) are framework and methodology-agnostic.
 This means that they support Agile project teams that use Scrum as well as Kanban.
 In JIRA's case, the tool offers activity boards that are specific to the Scrum and Kanban frameworks.